ethereum/trin/book/src/introduction/portal_network.md

     id4[(Charlie, medium)]
 ```

-In addition to Trin, other portal clients are in development and participate in the same network.
+In addition to Trin, [several other Portal clients](https://ethportal.net/clients#more-information) participate in the same network.